Escaping the Dumb Zone with RLMs

 rlm = RLM(model="ollama/llama3.2")

-The library supports a two-model strategy - use a capable model for root decisions and a smaller one for recursive exploration:
+It also supports a two-model strategy - use a capable model for root decisions and a smaller one for recursive exploration:

 rlm = RLM(